Wisenet SKY Cloud VMS User Manual

 Picture 97 85w38h

-playback cursor is currently on.
+cursor is currently on.

 will start or pause full resolution playback of video segment that the pink